Bokai-Bi/Unity-Tutorial/coolstuff.md

 ![image](https://github.com/user-attachments/assets/5cb8cdf7-68b0-41c0-827a-317d018a9f6e)

 ## Concept: A scene is a hierarchy (tree) of GameObjects.
 A GameObject is the fundamental building block of your scenes.
-The following are all GameObjects (or groups of them):
+Everything in your game is made up of one or more GameObjects:
 - Player character
 - Enemies
 - Game environment